Xe/site/blog/we-have-go-2.markdown

 disadvantages are limited, but still the fact that it defaults to phoning home to Google every time you run a Go build without all the dependencies present locally is kind of questionable.
-They did make up for this with the checksum verification database a little, but it's still kinda sus.

-I'm not aware of any companies I've worked at running their own internal Go module caching servers, but I ran my own for a very long time.</xeblog-conv>
+They did make up for this with the checksum verification database a little, but it's still kinda sus.<br /><br />I'm not aware of any companies I've worked at running their own internal Go module caching servers, but I ran my own for a very long time.</xeblog-conv>

 The earliest version of Go modules basically was a glorified `vendor` folder manager named `vgo`.
 This worked out amazingly well and probably made